Contents of this page

 - What do I need?

 Traditionally mediation takes place in person but sometimes it just isn’t possible to get all parties in a room together for face-to-face mediation.
 With social distancing measures in place on campus and other issues related to the exceptional circumstances of the pandemic it may not be possible to arrange mediation meetings in person.
 Online mediation provides a potential alternative route for delivering speedy, successful and safe resolution.

 Apart from the benefits of being able to meet safely during this time of social distancing there are also practical, logistical and wellbeing benefits.
 Online mediation can reduce anxiety for participants who are able to take part from a familiar and comfortable location.
 For those who haven’t participated in mediation before, it can be a potentially daunting prospect but online mediation allows for participation from a familiar environment, helping to reduce worry and stress.

-Mediation UK has a video (youtube) explaining how their online mediation service works and the process for the University is very similar.
+This Mediation UK video about their online mediation service (youtube) explains how the online approach works and the process at the University is very similar.

 If you are unsure whether online mediation will work for you, please contact firstname.lastname@example.org and we would be happy to discuss any of your concerns or questions.